okamidash/infrastructure/roles/virt/README.md

 Unless specified otherwise, virtual machine will be created from the template name defined with `ovirt_base_template_name`.

-This will create a virtual machine and use the first
+This will create a virtual machine and use the first user:ssh_key pair in the `ssh_keys` list to initiate the first user.
+The root account will not be given an ssh key or password.

 States: `present`,`absent`,`started`,`stopped`